Diagnostic and subdiagnostic structs

 hir_analysis_expected_return_type = expected `{$expected}` because of return type

-attribute on a field (with type Span
+Using the #[primary_span] attribute on a field (with type Span) will denote

 the primary span of the subdiagnostic.
 A primary span is only necessary for a